Sandra-Rosa/introduction-to-python/README.md

 In this example, tri_recursion() is a function that we have defined to call itself ("recurse").
 We use the k variable as the data, which decrements (-1) every time we recurse.
 The recursion ends when the condition is not greater than 0 (i.e. when it is 0).

 To a new developer it can take some time to work out how exactly this works, best way to find out is by testing and modifying it.

+## Python Lambda

+A lambda function is a small anonymous function.

+A lambda function can take any number of arguments, but can only have one expression.

+Lambda functions can take any number of arguments

+### Why Use Lambda Functions?
+The power of lambda is better shown when you use them as an anonymous function inside another function.

+Say you have a function definition that takes one argument, and that argument will be multiplied with an unknown number